To help student loan borrowers avoid scams, NerdWallet is rounding up information on legitimate sources of help, like this one.

 If you’re struggling with your student loan debt, first speak with your servicer or lender to:

 Discuss repayment options.

 Temporarily reduce your monthly payments.

-If the problem is with your lender or servicer or you’re not getting the help you need, look for a legitimate student loan help organization that offers counseling.
-In addition to the NACA, consider these other vetted resources for student loan help; they’re established organizations or legal representatives with verified histories:
+If your problem is with your lender or servicer or you’re not getting the help you need, look for a legitimate student loan help organization that offers counseling.
+In addition to NFCC, consider these other vetted resources for student loan help; they are established organizations with verified histories: